Ramon Bagatsing: Legacy and love for horses

-Bagatsing maintained a very close friendship with the late Archbishop of Manila, Jaime Cardinal Sin.
+Bagatsing maintained a very close friendship with the Archbishop of Manila, Cardinal Jaime Sin.
 When both were still alive, he would frequently seek the good Cardinal's advice on many public and, even, personal matters.
 The same rings true for the late Senator Gerardo Roxas, the only son of President Manuel A. Roxas, whom Bagatsing has shared a special bond with, as both were from Western Visayas as well as being active leaders of the Liberal Party, having entered Congress at the same time in 1957.

 During the early 1970s, Bagatsing, a prime advocate of education for others, voluntarily set aside nearly ten hectares of his vast farm and village estate in Alabang for the expansion, to the south of Manila, of the Benedictine educational institution of San Beda, which is the present site of the San Beda College Alabang campus, located inside Alabang Hills Village, Muntinlupa.

 When he was still alive, Bagatsing would always mark his birthday by conducting a two-day spiritual retreat in the company of the imprisoned accused at the Manila City Jail, often breaking bread with them in their cells and leading them to reflection and prayer at the prison chapel.
 He actually would spend the night in jail, talking and listening to the incarcerated, helping them with their problems before going to bed in a makeshift sleeping area near the prisoners.
 Of course, they were much to happy to be with Bagatsing, who would also give them plenty of food, clothing, supplies, and legal assistance for their pending cases.
 This was occasionally featured in various newspapers, usually with the tongue-in-cheek headline "Bagatsing in Jail", which never failed to put a smile on the face of Bagatsing and the fellow inmates.